Jhumka Gira Re: Cultural impact

 The song became such a big hit that the name of the city Bareilly has been synonymous with the song.
-In February, 2020 the song became a national talk of the country once again when the city's authority built a statue of 14 feet tall, golden Jhumka (earring).
+In February 2020, the song became a national talk of the country once again when the city's authority built a statue of 14 feet tall, golden Jhumka (earring).
 Some newspapers including India Times compared it with the Sadhana-starrer song.

 Versions

 This song has been remade and re-sung by many artists including Anupama Deshpande, Hard Kaur.
 Singer Asha Bhosle herself remixed the song in late 1990s, which featured Riya Sen in the music video.

 In 2018, British playback singer and rapper Hard Kaur made a remake version of it.

+Adaptation

+In 2023, Pritam composed the song titled "What Jhumka?" for the film Rocky Aur Rani Kii Prem Kahaani directed by Karan Johar, starring Ranveer Singh and Alia Bhatt, adapted from this song was released on 12 July.
+The song was featured Singh and Bhatt, sung by Arijit Singh, Jonita Gandhi, Ranveer and the lyrics were written by Amitabh Bhattacharya.